hjhart/the_rotten_pirate/README.md

 	    analyze: true # Turn this off for faster querying.
 	    quality: high # or low
 	    results_to_analyze: 5 # Crank this up if you want to query more results comments.
 Maximum of 50 right now.
+	download_directory: tmp/torrents # can be relative to the current directory (as seen), or it can be from the home directory (e.g. ~/Torrents)

 ## Run tests